oplS16projects/FP1/README.md

 (slide
  #:title "Hello World")
  ```
-You can create any number of slides so that when you run your program, a simple click of the right arrow key will iterate to the next slide.
-The library includes a long list of #: indicators that you can apply to your slides as a way to change their layout, gap-size, timeout, etc.
+You can create any number of slides so that when you run your program, you can iterate to the next slide with the right-arrow key.
+The library includes a list of #: attribues to change the slide's layout, gap-size, timeout, etc.

 The next thing I did was experiment with body-text.
-After you speficy the slide's characteristics, you can add text to it in a couple different ways.
+After you speficy the slide's characteristics, you can add text to it in two different ways.
 ```
 (t string)

 (item string)
 ```
+The first creates

 * a narrative of what you did
 * highlights of code that you wrote, with explanation